ecilasun/NekoIchi/README.md

 ## External IPs:

-RS232 serial communication/baud generator code used from https://www.fpga4fun.com/SerialInterface.html
-SPI interface used from https://github.com/jakubcabal/spi-fpga
+RISC-V processor implemented using RISC-V ISA found at https://riscv.org/ RS232 serial communication/baud generator code used from https://www.fpga4fun.com/SerialInterface.html SPI interface used from https://github.com/jakubcabal/spi-fpga

 ## TO DO:
-- Support gradient/barycentric generation for triangle primitives on the GPU
-- Support fixed point (8.4?
-8.8?) for primitive rasterizer on the GPU
+- Make the CPU faster (currently DOOM runs at a very poor rate)
 - Tackle more features for the GPU such as texturing / alpha blending (stretch goal)
+- Implement a PC side keyboard/mouse interface that can send data through the UART

 ## PARTIALLY DONE:
+- Run DOOM at interactive rates
 - Implement GDB debugger stub (hardware support exists and should be adequate for a UART debug interface)
-- Add audio support

 ## DONE
 - Allow for coordinates outside the view so that the GPU can clip (currently, CPU must clip before sending otherwise triangles will get deformed)
 - Add button input support
 - Add back support for the DDR3 SDRAM or the HyperRAM module, whichever doesn't break the design.
 Otherwise expand the BRAM, or move to a board with an SRAM + simple SDRAM on board (DDR3 was added)
+- Add audio support

+## DEPRECATED
+- Triangle rasterizer